jacobfeldgoise/ThermalDrone/README.md

 #### 4.2.1 GUIDED_NOGPS Mode

+  GUIDED_NOGPS mode should theoretically allow the UAV to recieved GUIDED commands in a GPS-denied environment.
+However, tests using this mode have not yet succeded in controlled takeoff.
+I have not been able to determine the reason for failure.

 #### 4.2.2 STABILIZE Mode

+  STABILIZE mode is one of the most promising modes for flight in a GPS-denied environment because it holds the pitch and yaw such that the UAV remains level but allows for easy modification of the altitude.
+Also, STABILIZE mode does not require a GPS lock to initiate flight.
+However, STABILIZE mode does require that the thrust joystick is set to the lowest postion (not equilibirum) before initiating takeoff.
+This presents a seemingly insurmountable challenge for autonomous flight where the user should not need to touch let alone manipulate the controller.

 #### 4.2.3 RC Overrides

   RC overrides essentially involve sending MAVlink commands to the drone that act like transmissions from the controller.
 This is incredibly dangerous because it inpairs the controller's function as a failsafe in case of a severe drone malfunction.
 So far, we have not tested this option for navigation in a GPS-denied environment.

 ### 4.3 Optical Camera

   The viusal camera can malfunction when there is a faulty connection between the camera module and the RPi's camera port.
 This could be the result of a broken cable, but more likely, the camera module itself or the camera port are broken.

 ## 5.0 Improvements